 Handguards are often one of the first things to get switched out on a new rifle.
 When modifying your AR-15, the main considerations are weight, accuracy, style, and ease.
 Most handguards seem to fall victim to the “pick 2,” or if you’re lucky “pick 3,” problem.

 If you find a handguard that’s sleek and light, it ends up being hard to install and messing with your accuracy.
 If it’s accurate and easy-to-install, it’s too heavy or looks clunky.
 But does the perfect handguard exist?

-Quick Take: Best Free-float Handguards for the AR-15
+Comparison Chart of the Best Free-floating Handguards for the AR-15

 Why Choose a Free Float Handguard